 Recently, the obsession with fleece PJ pants has taken over even into public live.
 A month ago, I saw a guy at a dance place sitting at the bar in his PJs!
 One of our friends commented that the guy is having his good night drink and the cab driver has less hassle to dump the drunken guy into his bed in his dry cabin.
 Last week I saw some students wearing blue PJs with polar bears and snowflakes print.
-Well, the university’s mascot is the nanook, which is a Native word for the polar bear.
-Thus, I took it as a juvenile joke.
+Well, the university’s mascot is the Nanook, which is a Native word for the polar bear.
+Therefore, I took it as a juvenile joke.

 Pajamas at the Grocery Store

 Yesterday I was at Fred Meyer’s West.
 There I saw six (!) people wearing fleece PJ pants with a down coat.
 At the checkout, a dad and his son were both wearing camouflage fleece PJ pants.
 The daughter/sister wore these pink and white Barbie print PJ trouser in this fabric.
 The other three were a man in his 60s, a man in his 30s, and a woman in her 40s.
 The older man and the woman pushed their charts in gray and plaid fleece PJs, respectively.
 The younger man loaded his shopping bags into the back of his truck wearing black fleece PJs with yellow and red emoticon print.

 I have to admit I love my fleece pajama trousers from the men’s department in winter.
 But wearing them to the grocery store or on campus?
 No way!
 I also wouldn’t wear my women’s pajamas anywhere else than at home.
 Do you wear your PJs outside the house?
 PJs outside the house are a no-no for me.